open-dis/dis-tutorial/CoordinateSystems.md

 So what coordinate system should be used?
 DIS has been used in many domains, including sea, subsurface, air, land, and space.
 If the simulation's geographic extent is large enough the curvature of the earth can't be ignored.
 A simulation limted to land operations might choose MGRS.
 This does not work well for aircraft simulations, where the altitude of an entity is not restricted to the surface of the earth.
 Naval operations might choose latitude/longitude, but this does not work well for air operations or space operations.
 Also, for reasons of convienence we'd like to use a coordinate system that makes local physics calculations easy, or easier.
 We should also settle on either metric or English units.
 These goals are in conflict with each other, and some tradeoffs must be made.

 DIS versions 5, 6, and 7 chose to use a Cartesian coordinate system with its origin at the center of the earth, and to use meters as the unit of measurement.
 The X-axis of this coordinate system points out from the center of the earth and intersects the surface of the earth at the equator and prime meridian.
 The Y-axis likewise intersects the earth's surface at the equator, but at 90 degrees east longitude.
 The Z-axis points up through the north pole.
+This coordinate system rotates wtih the earth; it is sometimes called "Earth-Centered, Earth-Fixed" (ECEF).

 <img src="images/coordinateSystem/DISCoordinateSystem.jpg"/>